susumuota/stable-diffusion-minimal-docker/README.md

 screen
 ```

-Then follow the instructions on `Download model files` section above.
+Then follow the instructions on `Build image` section above.

 ### Delete the instance